Yifu-Tian/Yifu-Tian/README.md

 I was also a visiting scholar at [Univeristy of Illinois at Urbana-Champaign](https://illinois.edu/), [Thomas M. Siebel Center for Computer Science](https://grainger.illinois.edu/about/self-guided-tour/thomas-m-siebel-center).

-Currently, I am working in [FAST Lab@Zhejiang University](http://zju-fast.com/).
+I am thrilled to announce that I will join George Washington University in 2026 Spring as a Ph.D. student under the supervision of Prof. Chuchu CHEN!

 I am also a **UP** in Bilibili, where I regularly upload videos that discuss research papers about robotics.
 My goal is to record and reflect for my academic growth.
 Feel free to watch [here](https://space.bilibili.com/443271409?spm_id_from=333.1007.0.0).

-**I am actively seeking for a PhD position!
-Feel free to reach me if you are interested in me!**

 🙌 Interests: Learning-based planning, motion planning, and diffusion model.